SaraGhonim/aws-lambda-pdf-translator/README.md

 ### 📁 Environment Variables

--Set environment variables directly in the AWS Lambda console -Go to the AWS Lambda Console → Configuration → Environment variables.
+- Set environment variables directly in the AWS Lambda console
+- Go to the AWS Lambda Console → Configuration → Environment variables.
--Add:
+- Add:
 GEMINI_API_KEY = your_api_key
 DEST_BUCKET_NAME = your-bucket

-#### Lambda layers :
-uploda

 ## Notes
-Make sure the Lambda has enough memory (recommend ≥ 512MB) and timeout (≥ 3m)
+- Make sure the Lambda has enough memory (recommend ≥ 512MB) and timeout (≥ 3m)

-Gemini model used: gemini-2.5-flash
+- Gemini model used: gemini-2.5-flash

-Only PDF files are supported
+- Only PDF files are supported
+- Add a layer to the lambda function.
+The above layer.zip contains packaged dependencies.
+- Deploy Lambda and connect the trigger to the source S3 bucket